Quentin Tarantino

 Tarantino dated Francis Ford Coppola's daughter

 In 2009, while promoting "Inglourious Basterds" in Israel, Tarantino met local singer Daniella Pick.
-They started a romance, and in 2017 the couple got engaged.
-The relationship was challenging, with the couple breaking up and reconciling due to the director's fiery temperament, but on November 28, 2018, they got married.
+Romance blossomed, leading to their 2017 engagement.
+Their on-and-off relationship weathered Tarantino's volatile personality before they finally tied the knot on November 28, 2018.
 His wife is 20 years younger than Quentin.
 The couple spends most of their time in Israel.

 Quentin Tarantino and his wife Daniella Pick